 The University official who receives the complaint will advise the Complainant of the formal and informal resolution alternatives.
 With the Complainant's consent, the University official to whom the complaint was brought will assist in the resolution of the problem with the involved parties or direct them to the appropriate party who can aid in resolving the dispute.
 The complaint will be considered "open for informal resolution".
-Matters referred for informal resolution must be closed or referred to the Director of Diversity & Equity for formal resolution within thirty (30) days of the lodging of the initial complaint.
-Extensions may be granted by the Director of Diversity & Equitywith the consent of the Complainant.
+Matters referred for informal resolution must be closed or referred to the Director, Diversity and Equity Programs for formal resolution within thirty (30) days of the lodging of the initial complaint.
+Extensions may be granted by the Director, Diversity and Equity Programs with the consent of the Complainant.

-The University official to whom the complaint is brought must either contact or refer the Complainant to the Office of Diversity and Equity:
+The University official to whom the complaint is brought must either contact or refer the Complainant to the Office of Diversity and Equity Programs:

 The findings in the investigation can include the following: